gary-peterson/dsa-unit-tests-java-gen/README.md

 Note: First verify (and install if needed) a Java JDK.
 [Here are steps...](https://objectcoding.com/Books/XdocRoot/Intro/I/103InstallingJava/103InstallingJava.html?20112813203)

-1. Download archive (e.g. DSA-Linked-List.zip, DSA-Dynamic-Array.zip, etc)
+1. Download archive (e.g. DSA-Linked-List.zip or DSA-Dynamic-Array.zip, etc)
 2. Extract to local machine
 3. Copy your implementation package(s) to the "src" directory
     - for linked list, you would copy your "linkedlist" package (dir) into "src"